COVID-19 Preparedness Plan for Licensed Sites:

 Kaposia continues to provide leave policies that promote employees staying at home when they are sick, when household members are sick, or when required by a health care provider to isolate or quarantine themselves or a member of their household.
 Copies of Kaposia sick leave policy, and Family Medical Leave policy including accommodations for employees with underlying medical conditions or who have household members with underlying health conditions can be found in the company Policy Manual.

 Kaposia has also implemented a policy for informing employees if they have been exposed to a person with COVID-19 at their workplace requiring them to quarantine according to recommended guidelines.
 Kaposia will share with employee’s, information regarding any possible exposure to persons with COVID while still adhering to Data Privacy Guidelines.

 Consultants and individuals receiving services from a consultant will follow protocols listed for any licensed site or office location.

 Kaposia Transportation Guidelines

-- It is very difficult to have social distancing on a van, but individuals will sit one person to a row except when it is not possible.
+- It is very difficult to implement social distancing on a van, but individuals will sit one person to a row except when it is not possible.

-- Any employee using their own vehicle will have their mobile kit in their car to include masks, gloves, hand sanitizer, disinfectant wipes, a plastic garbage bag, and a plastic bag for dirty masks.
+- Any employee using their own vehicle will have mobile kit in their car to include masks, gloves, hand sanitizer, disinfectant wipes, thermometer, a plastic garbage bag, and a plastic bag for dirty masks.

 - We will be issuing a cloth face mask to each person (if they do not have their own) to put on prior to getting on the van both to and from work.